 To me hanging with the big dogs is pretty much what it’s all about.

 Bill went about analysing the power demands of the ride.
-But there’s more too it than this…Another reason for Bill’s focus…in his own words… “Training with power is “easy” but ask me what kind of power you need to stick with a fast ride I do every week and I got nothin’.”
+But there’s more to it than this…Another reason for Bill’s focus…in his own words… “Training with power is “easy” but ask me what kind of power you need to stick with a fast ride I do every week and I got nothin’.”

 I’ve started with Bill’s approach and put together 3 steps for you to follow to analyse your local bunchie.
-This way you can know whether you’ve got what it takes or not – and how much better you to get to stick with the local heros.
+This way you can know whether you’ve got what it takes or not – and how much better you to get to stick with the local heroes.

 BTW – In episode #64 I did a similar take but for course analysis for your A race.

-Step 1 – Identify points of Interest
+Step 1 – Identify points of Interest on Your Bunch Rides

 What are the standard attack points, climbs, sprints and cross wind affected parts of the course?
 These will dictate what duration of efforts you are looking for in the ride file.
 Part of the issue here is how unpredictable these rides can be.